The things you can claim tax on as a teacher.

 - in school during the summer vacation, getting ready for the upcoming academic year.

-The motor vehicle provided by your employer or any other person
+The vehicle that your employer or any other person provided

-Even if the expenses are work-related, you are not allowed to take a deduction for any costs that you incur for the direct operation of a car that is provided to you by your employer and that you or your relatives use privately at any time.
-This is because such costs are included in the valuation of the car for the purposes of the tax on fringe benefits.
+You are not permitted to take a deduction for any expenditures that you incur for the direct operation of an automobile that is provided to you by your employer and that you or any of your relatives use privately at any time.
+This is the case even if the expenses are related to work.
+This is due to the fact that such costs are factored into the valuation of the car for the purposes of calculating the tax on fringe benefits.